JMIBarth/tutorials/substitution_model_selection/README.md

 One of the earliest programs for phylogenetic analysis is the software [PAUP*](http://phylosolutions.com/paup-test/) by Dave Swofford that you used on the first course day.
 It was developed in the late 80s and has traditionally been one of the most frequently used and cited phylogenetic programs.
 However, the continuous advancing of sequencing technologies has led to a massive growth of datasets, promoting the development of newer and faster tools for phylogenetic inference.
 These include for example: [PhyML](http://atgc.lirmm.fr/phyml) ([Guindon and Gascuel, 2003](https://doi.org/10.1080/10635150390235520)) and [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/index.html) ([Stamatakis, 2006](https://doi.org/10.1093/bioinformatics/btl446)).

 In this Activity, we will make use of one of the latest of these developments, the software [IQ-TREE](http://iqtree.cibiv.univie.ac.at) ([Nguyen et al., 2015](https://doi.org/10.1093/molbev/msu300)).
 IQ-TREE takes advantage of an optimized implementation of the likelihood functions for better computational efficiency while yielding comparable or even better phylogenetic estimations.
-All programs listed above are also available on web-servers, but only PhyML and IQ-TREE include an automated substitution-model selection step, using SMS ([Lefort et al., 2017](https://doi.org/10.1093/molbev/msx149)) and ModelFinder ([Kalyaanamoorthy et al., 2017](https://doi.org/10.1038/nmeth.4285)), respectively.
+All programs listed above are also available on web-servers, but only PhyML and IQ-TREE include an automated substitution-model selection step, using "Smart Model Selection" ([Lefort et al., 2017](https://doi.org/10.1093/molbev/msx149)) and "ModelFinder" ([Kalyaanamoorthy et al., 2017](https://doi.org/10.1038/nmeth.4285)), respectively.
 Finally, for IQ-TREE a very detailed and user-friendly [manual](http://www.iqtree.org/doc/) is available.

 --------
 </details>